jainaman224/Algo_Ds_Notes/README.md

-# Welcome to Algorithm and Data Structures Notes
+# Welcome to Algorithm and Data Structures Notes :clipboard:

 Our open source community is focussed on understand concepts and whenever someone is trapped, they can see one way to code.
 So, we are making an repository having implementation in as many languages as we can.

-## Steps to follow
+## Steps to follow :scroll:

 ### 1. Fork it :fork_and_knife: